-As we live through the coronavirus pandemic, we have to try and navigate 'normal' life, which means enjoying a hen party should one arise.
-Due to ever-chaning travel restrictions and the possibility of quarantine, it's likely that your abroad plans may be scuppered.
+As lockdown begins to ease here in the UK, many brides are starting to look forward to their special day after having to put it on hold for so long.
+However, due to ever-changing travel restrictions, it's likely that your plans of a hen party abroad may be scuppered.
 Which is why we've rounded up the very best hen party ideas in London.
-From relaxing spa days and girly dance classes to boozy bottomless brunching and sporty activities, here's everything you can realistically consider doing to celebrate in the near future, along with five of your nearest and dearest.
+From relaxing spa days and girly dance classes to boozy bottomless brunching and sporty activities, here’s everything you can realistically consider doing to celebrate in the near future, along with your nearest and dearest.

 RELATED: Get hen party inspiration from Meghan, Holly Willoughby and more celebs